Workday/canvas-kit/modules/react/common/lib/theming/README.md

 ### useCanvasTheme

-The `useCanvasTheme` hook lets to access the current theme.
-You can pass the theme object `theme` as any partial or full theme object.
-If theme is not passed, the function will try to pull the theme from ThemeContext.
-If that does not work, it will try to retrieve it from the window object.
-As a last resort, it will return the default Canvas theme.
+The `useCanvasTheme` hook lets to access the current Canvas theme and it should be used with functional components.
+You can pass the theme object `theme` as any partial or full theme object to overwrite the current Canvas theme.

-The resulting theme will be merged with the default Canvas theme to establish any missing fields that have not been defined by the consumer's theme object.

-`useCanvasTheme` is a hook and should be used only inside functional component.

 **Return value**